 Specific Facility, Tools Or Educational Tools Available

-Classroom and laboratory are at the main campus in Athens and offer a variety of hands-on learning experiences.
-Other offsite learning opportunities include: specialty clinical medical services at the state-of-the-art UGA-Veterinary Teaching Hospital, Athens Area Humane Society (AAHS) spay/neuter center, private clinical veterinary practices & veterinary hospitals, and private farms.
+The classroom and laboratory are located on the main campus in Athens and offer a variety of hands-on learning experiences.
+The classroom and laboratory have audiovisual capability, various clinical medical equipment and clinical training supplies, and training simulators and manikins.
+Clinical Internships during the program occur at the University of Georgia’s Veterinary Teaching Hospital (UGA-VTH).
+Additional offsite learning opportunities and clinical educational experiences include specialty clinical medical services at the University of Georgia’s Veterinary Teaching Hospital (UGA-VTH), Athens Area Humane Society (AAHS) spay/neuter center, private clinical veterinary practices & veterinary hospitals, and private farms.